Alcatrazz: History

 The band released Disturbing the Peace in the spring of 1985.
 The album was produced by Eddie Kramer who had worked with Led Zeppelin, Jimi Hendrix, and Triumph, among others.
 "God Blessed Video" was the first single and video, yet MTV barely played it.
 The album peaked at No. 145 and charted for 16 weeks.
-Alcatrazz, however, could never break out of their small following, and had to cut a tour short due to financial problems.
+Alcatrazz, however, could never break out of their small following and had to cut a tour short due to financial problems.

 Steve Vai left to join David Lee Roth's solo band in 1986.
 The split was on good terms, as it was an offer Vai could not refuse.
-He was replaced by guitarist Danny Johnson, who recorded what became Alcatrazz's final studio album, Dangerous Games, released in the fall of 1986.
-The album had covers of the Animals' song "It's My Life" (one of the only rock-oriented tunes) and Marbles' song "Only One Woman".
-Bonnet had been a member of Marbles in the late 1960s when they had this hit in the UK.
-The Dangerous Games album failed to chart and shortly afterward, Johnson also quit to join the band Private Life.
-Disheartened by an ever-revolving door of guitarists, and dwindling album sales, they split up in 1987.
+He was replaced by guitarist Danny Johnson, who recorded what became Alcatrazz's third studio album, Dangerous Games, released in September 1986.
+The album featured covers of the Animals' song "It's My Life" and Marbles' song "Only One Woman", the latter of which had been a UK hit for Bonnet in the late 1960s.
+Dangerous Games was not commercially or critically successful however, with Shea and Waldo leaving the band in early 1987 (Bonnet has both claimed that they left of their own volition and that they were fired at Johnson's behest).
+Shea was replaced by Johnson's former Axis bandmate and brother-in-law Jay Davis (who had contributed as a backing vocalist to Dangerous Games), with the band not opting to replace Waldo.
+Several demos were recorded by this new four piece line-up of Alcatrazz with the aim of securing a new record deal, but Johnson and Davis left the band upon receiving an invitation from Eddie Van Halen to join Private Life.
+Following this, Bonnet and Uvena decided not to continue and to break up the band.

+Several attempts to reform Alcatrazz in the following years were unsuccessful - most notably in 1988 by Bonnet with Japanese guitarist Kuni Takeuchi and by Bonnet and Waldo in 1992 with guitarist Bob Kulick; the latter would eventually morph into the band Blackthorne.

 In 1998, the Renaissance Records label issued The Best of Alcatrazz, a look back at the band's brief career.
 God Blessed Video appeared in the 2002 videogame soundtrack Grand Theft Auto: Vice City, playing on fictional rock station V-Rock.

 Bonnet reformed his version of the band as Alcatrazz featuring Graham Bonnet with guitarist Howie Simon (Jeff Scott Soto Band, Talisman), drummer Glen Sobel (Impellitteri, Beautiful Creatures, Tony MacAlpine), and bassist Tim Luce and toured Japan in May and June 2007—sharing the headline with another ex-Rainbow vocalist, Joe Lynn Turner.
 Howie Simon revealed in a recent interview that it was his suggestion to bring back the Alcatrazz name.
 They also headlined the BerkRock festival in Berkovitsa, Bulgaria in July 2008 and have played various West Coast US dates including support slots for Y&T. Alcatrazz continued to perform live occasionally until 2014.